lelopezp/ball/README.md

 # Creating Ball: An Educational and Exploratory Journey in Game Development

 ## Introduction
 Ball is the brain child of Andrew Liu and Luis Lopez.
-It is meant to be a fun and challenging vertical endless runner game.
-It uses the PyGame library within Python and was developed using PyCharm and GitHub.
+It is a vertical endless runner game with randomly generated map, where the user navigates a ball dwon through a maze that is constantly moving upwards and speeding up.
+The goal is to avoid being caught by the top edge of the screen.
+Our game uses the PyGame library within Python and was developed using PyCharm and GitHub.
 The goal is to get the game up and running on a webserver for the entire interet to play (possibly with the usage of a cloud platform like Microsoft Azure).
 But for now, it is intermittently being worked on locally and finetuned.

 ## Inspiration
-One day, Andrew was reminiscing on his childhood and he had a very fond memory of a mobile game he played that involved navigating a ball through an endless vertical maze.
-The maze is constantly moving upwards and speeds up over time, and if the ball gets caught by the edge, it is game over.
+One day, Andrew was reminiscing on his childhood and he had a very fond memory of a mobile game he played that involved navigating a ball through an endless vertical map, just like Ball.
 Luis said to him, "We could totally build that, like right now."

 ## Planning and Research
 As any developer knows, the hardest part of any project is starting.
 While finding the inspiration